gregorycrane/CrosbySchaeffer2.0/chaps/lesson02.md

 ## [§ 9](#para9).
 Genitive of Place from Which.

  The genitive with
-many prepositions denotes place from which :<note>This is our second use of the genitive (§ 4).
-The use here given is like the Latin ablative in its from relations.</note>
+many prepositions denotes place from which.
+This is our second use of the genitive (§ 4).

+Indo-European

 | Greek | English |